SAP/jenkins-library/.github/CONTRIBUTING.md

 All pipeline library coding _must_ come with automated unit tests.

+Beside that we have an integration test suite.
+This test are not triggered during normal pull request builds.
+These tests are mandatory before a change can be merged.
+It is the duty of the team member of the SAP/jenkins-library project to execute these tests.
+In order to trigger these test the `HEAD` commit of the branch associated with the PullRequest needs to be pushed under the branch pattern `it/.*` (recommanded naming conventioon `it/<Number of the pull request>.
+As a result the status `integration-tests` is pushed to github and will be shown in the pull request.

 ### Documentation

 The contract of functionality exposed by a library functionality needs to be documented, so it can be properly used.